paganflamingo/FMCW_Volcano_Radar/README.md

 [transmitter_writeup.md](tx/transmitter_writeup.md), completed on 10/4/2018, contains a description of the heretofore completed work.

 [waveform.m](tx/waveform.m) contains the code used to generate the chirp waveform vectors.
 The waveform has a sawtooth frequency vs time shape.
+[chirp.py](tx/chirp.py) contains the sane cide as waveform in python script.

 [chirpwaveform.dat](tx/chirpwaveform.dat) contains the two signal vectors in a MATLAB .dat file format.
 This can be used to directly load the data into MATLAB without having to regenerate the data.
 To load in MATLAB, use